defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

 - Format
   - Link Active
+    - *if you link active, the icon will be read from it's animation frames*

   - Link Object
     - *if you link object, then you need to analyze icon param by yourself in callback*
   - Set ICon Key Value
+    - *return the surface pointer here*

   - Set Filter Flag